 Did you know that you can build your own Glock clone?
 Did you know you could do it all with parts shipped directly to your house and without any FFL transfer fees?

 Building a gun at home is a fun project that many Americans have done over the centuries.
-No time before now has the process been easier.
+At no time before now has the process been easier.

 With an inexpensive kit, you can build your own Glock clone.
 When finished properly, these guns will shoot and run just like the Glock pistols you already know.

-A company called Polymer80 offers an unfinished frame kit that includes drill bits, an end mill and jig so you can literally create a gun with basic tools that you may already have in your garage.
-Currently, you can buy a full size frame kit, but the company has a compact frame in development that should be available early in 2017.
-The full size frame is similar in size to the Glock 17, while the compact frame is close to the G19 pistol.
+A company called Polymer80 offers an unfinished frame kit that includes drill bits, an end mill, and a jig so you can literally create a gun with basic tools that you may already have in your garage.
+Currently, you can buy a full-size frame kit, but the company has a compact frame in development that should be available early in 2017.
+The full-size frame is similar in size to the Glock 17, while the compact frame is close to the G19 pistol.

 Although the same parts will match between these frames and the guns made by Glock, the external sizes are different.
 So, for example, Glock 19 holsters may not fit the pistol built on the Polymer80 compact frame.
 You may have to get a custom rig made if you want to carry it.

 Internal components, such as the trigger assembly, are not included with the kits.
 You must supply these yourself.
 Fortunately, these parts are easy to come by.
 Since these can be made into 9mm, .40 S&W, and .357 SIG pistols, make sure that you purchase the right parts and the correctly sized Glock magazines for the guns.